Entrepreneurship for Kids Program in Schools

 Who is an entrepreneur, entrepreneurial skills, and his environment, learning from the experience of others, knowledge of the business plan part A, creativity, innovation, risk, and brainstorming, gathering information, business plan part B, teamwork, and marketing?

-The young entrepreneurs came up with ideas for projects, and after the filter process, the entrepreneur students chose a project to implement - dog adoption day at school, accompanied by the science teacher, Shirley Ben-Yaakov, who coordinated the the studies of entrepreneurship.
+The young entrepreneurs came up with ideas for projects, and after the prioritization process, the entrepreneur students chose a project to implement - dog adoption day at school, accompanied by the science teacher, Shirley Ben-Yaakov, who coordinated the the studies of entrepreneurship.

 From the planning process and project implementation of the students: Dog adoption day the following video was produced: